-Recovery is a new way of life for everyone involved.
-It means making healthy life choices, trying out new things, and working on mental and physical health issues.
-Learning to trust takes patience and time.
-It is not a one-size-fits-all approach, nor is it something that can happen overnight.
-Most people in recovery struggle with this but it is healthy to wrestle with ways to learn how to trust oneself and others.
+Learning to trust in recovery is not a one-size-fits-all approach, nor can it happen overnight.
+Most people in recovery struggle with this, but it is healthy to wrestle with ways to learn how to trust oneself and others.

 Leave the Past Behind